-A Walk through the Finkenstein Moor
+A walk through Finkenstein Moor

-Finkenstein Moor is an ideal destination for a short hike outside of Villach and it is even more recommendable in fall and spring, when one is thankful for every ray of sunshine the season still or already has to offer.
+Finkenstein Moor is an ideal destination for a short hike outside of Villach and even more so in fall and spring, when one is thankful for every ray of sunshine the season still or already has to offer.
 Then there is the fantastic scenery: Finkenstein Moor is situated at the foot of Mount Mittagskogel, which is probably the most prominent peak of the Karavanke Alps.
 However, don't forget wellingtons should you walk after a rainy period - after all it's a walk through a moor!

 The approximately 6 km long circuit through the moor runs between the villages of Höfling to the West and Faak am See to the East and it is well sign posted as Nordic Walking Trail "Finkensteiner Moor".
 For such a short circuit it has a lot of variety to offer: while the northern half of the trail leads through meadows and woods, the southern half takes you through the moor and along the Faaker Seebach creek.
 Also, there is an opportunity to stop for a meal or refreshments in St. Stefan, a small hamlet in the Finkenstein district which is only a 10 minute walk from Höfling, and more opportunities can be found in Faak am See.